graveflex/deep_unrest/README.md

 ```

 ### Example 6 - Bulk Delete
-The following example will delete every submission.
+The following example will delete every `Submission`.

 When using an authorization strategy, the scope of the bulk delete will be
 limited to the current user's allowed scope.